 FINANCIAL AID ADJUSTMENTS

-Will my financial aid be increased to cover the increase in fees and tuition?
+Is there financial aid to cover the increase in fees and tuition?

-Students with State University Grant (SUG) awards will not be affected by the fee increase.
-SUG awards will be adjusted automatically to accommodate the new fee increase.
-Students will receive an updated award letter as close to the start of the fall semester as possible.
+Students with State University Grant (SUG) awards will see their grant adjusted to reflect the new State University Fee.
+Students will receive an updated award letter before the start of the fall semester.

-t is not yet known whether the additional increase in fees will be covered by the Cal Grant award.
+It is not yet known whether the additional increase in fees will be covered by the Cal Grant award.
 The California State Budget process will determine the amount of Cal Grants for the CSU.
-Students who have been awarded Cal Grants will have their enrollment protected until funds are available for the Cal Grants to be paid.
-If the State does not approve Cal Grant funding for the additional increase in fees, the Financial Aid and Scholarship Department will notify you of alternatives that may be available, if any, to cover the difference between the already approved Cal Grant amount and the total State University Fee.
+Students who have been awarded Cal Grant, and have sufficient anticipated aid, to cover the cost of fall 2010 registration fees will have their enrollment protected until funds are available for the Cal Grant to be paid.

 Is it too late to apply for financial aid?

-You can apply for financial aid for the 2009-2010 academic year at any time before the last day of Spring 2010 semester.
+Students may apply for 2010-11 financial aid at any time before the last day of the Spring 2011 semester, or the last day of Fall 2010 semester if only attending in Fall.
 Obviously, the sooner you apply the better.
 For information on applying for financial aid go to /financialaid/apply.html.

-Why do I have to wait until the first day of class to add a class that I want to repeat?
+Why do I have to wait until the Thursday before the start of classes (August 19) to add a class that I want to repeat?

-This Fall 2009, because of the budget situation, students who want to repeat courses must wait until the first day of class and obtain a permission number from the instructor to enroll.
-SOLAR blocks a student's ability to repeat enrollment in a course until the first day of instruction.
-See section "Registering for Classes" (above) #3 and #4 for additional information about adding classes on or after the first day.
+This fall 2010, classes will begin on Monday, August 23.
+Because of the budget situation, students who want to repeat courses must wait until August 19, 2010 to enroll in a class they wish to repeat.
+Enrollment may be done in SOLAR without permission numbers until the semester begins.
+After August 23, permission numbers will be needed.
+See questions 4 and 5 in the section above on "Registering for Classes" for additional information.
 In summary, the new repeat policy allows every student to have one chance in a class before any student has multiple chances.